Investing in real estate is a popular way for people to build wealth over time.

 You may be able to write off half of all dual-use expenses such as garbage collection, lawn, and snow services.
-Be sure you check with a tax professional to learn more about eligible deductions and how you may also qualify for some tax breaks when you sell an owner-occupied duplex.
+Check with a tax professional to learn more about eligible deductions and how to qualify for some tax breaks when you sell an owner-occupied duplex.

 4. Qualify for a Larger Mortgage.